On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Proofs of Theorem and of Theorem

 Recall the definition of affine Grassmannians from~\cite[Sect.~5.1]{FedorovExotic}.
-Consider a connected affine scheme $U=\spec R$; let $\Aff/U$ be the (big) \'etale site of affine schemes over $U$ and $\Et/U$ be the (big) \'etale site of schemes over $U$.
-Recall that a \emph{$U$-space} is a sheaf of sets on $\Et/U$.
+Consider a~connected affine scheme $U=\spec R$; let $\Aff/U$ be the (big) \'etale site of affine schemes over $U$ and $\Et/U$ be the (big) \'etale site of schemes over $U$.
+Recall that a~\emph{$U$-space} is a sheaf of sets on $\Et/U$.
 We can equivalently view it as a sheaf on $\Aff/U$ (see~\cite[Exp.~VII, Prop.~3.1]{SGA4-2}).
 Let $\bG$ be a smooth affine $U$-group scheme.
 The \emph{affine Grassmannian\/} $\Gr_\bG$ is defined as the sheafification of the presheaf, sending an affine $U$-scheme $T$ to the set $\bG(\dot D_T)/\bG(D_T)$.
 (The morphism $\dot D_T\to D_T$ induces a~morphism $\bG(D_T)\to\bG(\dot D_T)$.
 It is obvious that this morphism is injective and we identify $\bG(D_T)$ with its image.)
-If $\bG$ is semisimple, then $\Gr_\bG$ is an inductive limit of schemes projective over $U$ (see~\cite[Prop.~5.11]{FedorovExotic}).
+If $\bG$ is semisimple, then $\Gr_\bG$ is an inductive limit of schemes over $U$ (see~\cite[Prop.~5.11]{FedorovExotic}).
+These schemes may be chosen projective over~$U$, though we will not use it.